jashii96/jashii96/README.md

 🔭 I’m currently working as Backend Development Engineer at Proficient Infosoft Pvt Ltd.

-🔭 Currently a part-time Instructor at Scaler Academy/InterviewBit, Ex-Unacademy Educator

-🌱 I’m currently working on Python, Rest-API, BlockChain
+🌱 I’m currently working on Python, Rest-API

 📫 How to reach me jash7818@gmail.com

-⚡ Fun fact Someone made me romantic